dominicbeesley/blitter-vhdl-6502/doc/fishbone-spec.md

 - rdy must be asserted when ack is asserted
 - rdy must not be asserted after ack is deasserted

+Masters must handle slaves that ack a write cycle *before* d_wr_stb has been asserted (where a write is inappropriate for example)

 # Introduction